spiroyster/delaunay/README.md

 The Delaunay namespace provides a Tessellator class which you can use to create the tessellation of triangles given the input vertices.

-    Delaunay::Tessellator tessellator;

-    std::vector<Delaunay::Vector2> vertices({
+    std::vector<delaunay::vector2> vertices({
-			Delaunay::Vector2(0, 0),
+			delaunay::vector2(0, 0),
-			Delaunay::Vector2(1.0, 0),
+			delaunay::vector2(1.0, 0),
-			Delaunay::Vector2(0.5, 1.0)
+			delaunay::vector2(0.5, 1.0)
 		});

+    delaunay::tessellator tess(vertices);
-    std::list<Delaunay::Triangle> result = tessellator.triangulate(vertices);
+    std::list<delaunay::triangle> result = tess.getTriangles();

-No stiener points are inserted so the number and ordering of vertices are preserved.
-The result is a list of triangles with pointers to the vertices contained in the tessellator class.
+No _Steiner_ points are inserted so the number and ordering of vertices are preserved.
+The result is a list of triangles with indexes of the original vertices container used for tessellation.

 ![Alt text](triangle.PNG?raw=true "Triangle")

-Vertices must be unique and not duplicated otherwise this will cause duplicate triangles to be calculated.
+Input vertices must be unique and not duplicated, otherwise this will cause erroneous tessellations.
 A function is provided for convinience for this.

-    ValidateVerticesForTessellation(vertices);
+    delaunay::convenience::unique(vertices);

-however since this function sorts these vertices before uniquing them, the ordering may not be preservered for the original vertices.
-Do not use if this is important.
+*N.B* since this function sorts these vertices before uniquing them, the ordering may not be preservered for the original vertices.

-See examples/examples1.cpp for some more examples.
+Triangle winding is not enforced, this can be achieved by...

+For examples of usage.
+See **examples/examples1.cpp**.

+**examples/examples2.cpp** is a simple command line program that reads CSV files [vertex definitions (double, double), and edge definitions (int, int) to be used as constraints supplimenting the vertex definitions], and outputs (stdout) Wavefront OBJ valid syntax.

 ## Constrained tessellation

-Constraints can be used to force edges in the resultant triangulation.
-First tessellate the vertices.
+Constraints can be used to enforce edges in the resultant tessellation.
+First tessellate the vertices as per usual.

-e.g This snippet tessellated vertices definiing a ellipse which is 2 units wide, 1 unit high, with 16 segments.
+e.g This snippet tessellated vertices defining a ellipse which is 2 units wide, 1 unit high, with 16 segments.

-    Delaunay::Tessellator tessellator;

     unsigned int segments = 16;
     double width = 2.0;
     double height = 1.0;

-    std::vector<Delaunay::Vector2> vertices;
+    std::vector<delaunay::vector2> vertices;

     for (unsigned int d = 0; d < segments; ++d)
     {